-The Surface Hydrology and Erosion group is oriented towards the study of the hydrological dynamics of Mediterranean mountain areas using a multidisciplinary and multiple-scale approach.
+The Surface Hydrology, Ecology and Erosion group is oriented towards the study of the hydrological dynamics of Mediterranean mountain areas using a multidisciplinary and multiple-scale approach.
 Several aspects of the hydrological cycle are investigated, utilising the Vallcebre Research Catchments (NE Spain) as a field laboratory to observe, quantify and model hydrological processes at the plot and catchment scale.
 The role of forests on hydrological processes and balances, the societal challenges induced by intense erosion processes and the regime of temporary rivers are among the main research subjects studied by this unit.

 - Ecohydrology